Away With The Steiners

 Actually no; we take two small travel towels between our family of four.
 But that is more so because we travel onwards.

 Would I recommend a towel for a specific packing list for India?
-No. It’s a pain to dry.

 The guesthouses and hotels we are staying in will all have towels.

-Documents – Packing list for India
+Documents: Packing List for India

+However it does pay to carry a copy of your passport and your travel insurance.
 We make it a habit to carry a copy of each of these in a separate place to our passports.

-As far as carrying money and the type of wallet you travel with; that’s a personal choice but we recommend a small coin purse.
+As far as carrying money and the type of wallet you travel with; that’s a personal choice.
+But we recommend a small coin purse.

 It’s much less stress to pull out a small purse and grab a few rupees for a rickshaw than to be wrestling with a large leather wallet with all your cards and cash on display.